MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 `Silent` severity rules that are enabled by default differ from disabled or `None` severity rules:

 - If a code fix is registered for a `Silent` severity rule, Visual Studio offers the code fix as a light bulb code-refactoring action even if the hidden diagnostic isn't visible to the user.
 If the severity rule is disabled as `None`, the code fix isn't offered.
 - Entries that [set the severity of multiple analyzer rules at once in an EditorConfig file](#set-the-severity-of-multiple-analyzer-rules-at-once-in-an-editorconfig-file) can bulk configure `Silent` severity rules. `None` severity rules can’t be configured this way.
-Instead, they must be configured through entries that [set the severity in an EditorConfig file for each rule ID](#set-the-severity-in-an-editorconfig-file-for-each-rule-id).
+Instead, they must be configured through entries that [set the severity in an EditorConfig file for each rule ID](#set-rule-severity-in-an-editorconfig-file).

-### Set the severity in an EditorConfig file for each rule ID
+### Set rule severity in an EditorConfig file

 EditorConfig files are available in Visual Studio 2019 version 16.3 and later.

-You can set the severity for compiler warnings or analyzer rules in an EditorConfig file with the following syntax:
+You can set the rule severity for each diagnostic rule ID in an EditorConfig file with the following syntax:

 `dotnet_diagnostic.<rule ID>.severity = <severity>`